nismaira/berr2243-grab/README.md

 Installation steps

-Browse github
+1.Browse github
-Create a github education account
+2.Create a github education account
-Create new repository
+3.Create new repository
-Create new folder
+4.Create new folder
-Go to VS Code and open folder
+5.Go to VS Code and open folder
-Link the github to VS Code
+6.Link the github to VS Code
-Write the installation steps
+7.Write the installation steps